Cluster Synchronization of Coupled Systems with Nonidentical Linear Dynamics: Problem Statement

-The cluster synchronization problem is defined below. \begin{definition} A linear multi-agent system in \eqref{sys:linearmodel} with couplings in \eqref{sys:controllaws_leaderless} is said to achieve $N$-cluster synchronization with respect to the partition $\cC$ if the following holds: for any $x_l(0)$ and $\eta_l(0)$, $l\in\cI$, $\lim_{t\rightarrow\infty}\|x_{l}(t)-x_{k}(t)\|=0$ $\forall k,l \in\cC_i$, $i=1,\ldots,N$, $\lim_{t\rightarrow\infty} \eta_l(t)= 0$ $\forall l\in\cI$, and for any set of $x_l(0)$, $l\in\cI$ there exists a set of $\eta_l(0)$, $l\in\cI$ such that $\lim \sup_{t\rightarrow\infty} \|x_{l}(t)-x_{k}(t)\|> 0$ $\forall l\in\cC_i$, $\forall k\in\cC_j$, $\forall i\neq j$. \end{definition}
+The cluster synchronization problem is defined below. \begin{definition}[\cite{Xia2011}] A linear multi-agent system in \eqref{sys:linearmodel} with couplings in \eqref{sys:controllaws_leaderless} is said to achieve $N$-cluster synchronization with respect to the partition $\cC$ if the following holds: for any $x_l(0)$ and $\eta_l(0)$, $l\in\cI$, $\lim_{t\rightarrow\infty}\|x_{l}(t)-x_{k}(t)\|=0$ $\forall k,l \in\cC_i$, $i=1,\ldots,N$, $\lim_{t\rightarrow\infty} \eta_l(t)= 0$ $\forall l\in\cI$, and for any set of $x_l(0)$, $l\in\cI$ there exists a set of $\eta_l(0)$, $l\in\cI$ such that $\lim \sup_{t\rightarrow\infty} \|x_{l}(t)-x_{k}(t)\|> 0$ $\forall l\in\cC_i$, $\forall k\in\cC_j$, $\forall i\neq j$. \end{definition}

-In the definition, all auxiliary variables, $\eta_{l}(t)$, $l\in\cI$ are required to decay to zero so as to guarantee that the control effort of every agent is essentially of finite duration.
-For state separations among distinct clusters, one should not expect them to happen for any set of $x_l(0)$'s and $\eta_l(0)$'s; an obvious counterexample is that all system states will stay at zero when $x_l(0)=\eta_l(0)=0$ for all $l\in\cI$.
+By this definition, the system states of agents in the same cluster will synchronize together (i.e., achieve intra-cluster synchronization) while the system states of agents in distinct clusters will be different (i.e., realize inter-cluster separations).
+In comparison with the definitions in existing papers (e.g., \cite{Xia2011}), the above definition has the extra requirement that all auxiliary variables, $\eta_{l}(t)$, $l\in\cI$ decay to zero so as to guarantee that the control effort of every agent is essentially of finite duration.
+Further note that intra-cluster state synchronization is required for all $x_l(0)\in\RR^n$ and $\eta_l(0)\in\RR^n$, $l\in\cI$, but inter-cluster separation is only required for all $x_l(0)\in\RR^n$.
+This is because state separations cannot be guaranteed for any set of $x_l(0)$'s and $\eta_l(0)$'s; an obvious example is that all system states will stay at zero when $x_l(0)=\eta_l(0)=0$ for all $l\in\cI$.

 Some assumptions throughout the paper are in order. \begin{assumption} Each of the pairs $(A_i,\;B_i)$, $i=1,\ldots,N$ is stabilizable. \end{assumption} \begin{assumption} Each $A_i$ has at least one eigenvalue on the closed right half plane. \end{assumption}